“Master of Classical Greek Sculpture: Scopas and Boston”

 “New Light on Women's Roles in the Ancient Synagogues of the Roman Empire”

-Abstract: In September, 1988, during work undertaken to construct a second track of the Naples-Salerno railroad in Upper Nocera, an ancient structure was discovered.
+Abstract: In September 1988, during work undertaken to construct a second track of the Naples-Salerno railroad in Upper Nocera, an ancient structure was discovered.
 Tomb n.
 17 of this necropolis (a chest type, a cassa), presented a new feature, the presence of two marble slabs inserted into the walls of the tomb, evidently transferred from another site.
 Each slab bears and incised menorah along with a Greek inscription.
 The first inscription makes reference to a woman named Myrina, designated as a presbytera.
 The other mentions a man, named Pedoneius, designated as a grammateus.
 Described, without a doubt, are a husband and wife, one a grammateus and the other a presbytera.
-De’ Spagnolis Conticello’s impressive find offers strong evidence for women holding offices in the Jewish congregations of the Late Roman Empire and is of major importance also because it gives evidence that there was one or more synagogues in the well-organized and rather complex community of Nocera Superiore.
+De' Spagnolis Conticello's impressive find offers strong evidence for women holding offices in the Jewish congregations of the Late Roman Empire and is of major importance also because it provides evidence for one or more synagogues in the well-organized and rather complex community of Nocera Superiore.
 The presence of Jews in Antiquity was not previously known in this site.

-Full text here (link)
+Full text here (link) or pdf (text) ConticelloDeSpagnolis1990